code2blog/tool-iib/README.md

 NoMQ_APP
-	nm-1 : demo how to access a webservice over http proxy
+	nm-1 : demo how to access a webservice over http proxy nm-2 : demo the use of rest request node

 ReadIIBFiles_APP
 	rf-1 : create a file explorer tool in iib, that can list folder contents and export directories as zip files